-Assuming that we all know the benefits of the Duplex System allows us to concentrate on comparing powder vs. wet spray in order to assist the customer to make the final determination on the system of choice.
-Wet coatings allow more consistent control of its process; consequently the result is a more consistently reliable final product.
+Assuming that we all know the benefit of Duplex System allows us to concentrate on comparing powder vs. wet spray in order to assist the customer to make the final determination on the system of choice.
+As it will become transparent later in this report my personal leaning is towards the wet coatings.
+Due to a much better ability to control the process consequently we get a more consistent and reliable final product.

-Let us review the process from metal preparation to final topcoat.
+Let us review the process from metal prep to final topcoat.
 Copy of most commonly used process description is attached to the last page of this report.
 They are all very similar and none of them are signed.
 I was unable to determine by whom they were prepared.
-Nevertheless the process presents many different technical problems.
+Nevertheless the reports present many different technical problems.

-1. In order to ensure adhesion of powder to galvanized substrate sweep blast is mandatory.
-Some specs ask for profile .8 to 3 mil.
-3 mil profile over galvanizing that is only 3.5 to 4 mil thick is effectively removing the galvanizing from the steel substrate.
+In order to ensure adhesion of powder to galvanized substrate sweep blast is mandatory.
+Some specs ask for profile .8 to 3 mill.
+3 mill profile over galvanizing that is only 3.5 to 4 mill thick is effectively removing the galvanizing from the steel substrate.
 Even with the best efforts it is difficult to be consistent hour after hour and day after day.
-Over-blasting is a real possibility.
-Even if over-blasting may be avoided de-lamination is another significant problem, which may not be detected by the naked eye.
+Over blasting is a real possibility.
+Even if over blasting may be avoided de-lamination is another significant problem which may not be detected by the naked eye.
 De-lamination will become apparent only after a certain amount of time sometimes years, by causing accelerated corrosion and consequently system failure.
 Rough surface is desirable in powder applications to create mechanical bond.
 To the best of my knowledge there is no powder specifically formulated for galvanized substrate in order to create a chemical bond.
 In comparison there are many wet coating primers specifically designed for galvanized, edge primer and water born primers etc. These primers still demand oxide free substrate but they offer chemical bond in addition to mechanical bond.
 Being of the lower viscosity wet coatings will tend to develop better mechanical bond than powder by its ability to "wet the surface" better and "soaks" into all surface imperfection removing air bubble more effectively.
 Conclusion: Given the same substrate conditions there is no benefit to use powder with respect to adhesion.
 If sweep blast is insisted upon the risks greatly outweigh the benefits of this process.
 Corrosion protection is the main purpose of coatings aesthetics come second.
 Chemical cleaning is much safer and will not compromise corrosion protection provided by galvanizing.